37 event social media post examples

 Sharing details about your event can help drive intrigue and interest.
 And what’s often the most compelling part of attending an event?
 The chance to meet and hear from others.
 This is why introducing your event guests, hosts and speakers on social media — especially if they are well-known to your target audience — is a best practice to grow your attendee list.

 This is something the sports industry does well.
 See, for example, the matchday social media carousel from our client Hertha BSC football club below.
-In the first slide, the club gives a quick overview of the lineup, followed by a video that introduces the players one-by-one, in a dynamic visual format to drive excitement.
+In the first slide, the club gives a quick overview of the lineup.

 In your event lineup posts, you can choose to give an overview of your full agenda or to spotlight a single speaker and their achievements, such as in the examples below.
 We recommend that you tag the speakers featured in your posts, especially on LinkedIn, to increase engagement.